-Workers compensation claims are filed all the time for all different reasons.
-Some of the most common workplace injuries involve power tools, falls, motor vehicles and electrical shock.
-While many workers compensation claims are similar, there are a few claims that have been filed for some very bizarre reasons.
+Workers’ compensation claims are filed all the time for various reasons.
+Some of the most common workplace injuries involve power tools, falls, motor vehicles, and electrical shock.
+While many workers’ compensation claims are similar, there are a few claims that have been filed for some very bizarre reasons.

 Spider Nightmare Injury